anweei/Covid-forecasting/README.md

 * clustering -> determining_k
     * Notebook that determines optimal k using elbow method.
 * clustering -> parameter_selection (file)
     * Five notbooks in total.
-Three notbooks, k_means_parameter_testing and hierarchical_parameter_testing both used to test different hyperparameter combinations for the two clustering methods.
-Clusters are formed and used as input to forecast to compare achieved accuracy.
+Two notbooks, k_means_parameter_testing and hierarchical_parameter_testing are both used to test different hyperparameter combinations for the two clustering methods.
+Clusters are formed and used as input into the forecast in order to compare achieved accuracy.
 Results from all executions are stored in cluster_evaluation_results notebook.
-Last to notebooks, respectivly k_shape_forecasting_testing and gmm_forecasting_testing, used to test clustering based on k-shape and gmm in combination with forecasting.
+Last two notebooks, k_shape_forecasting_testing and gmm_forecasting_testing, are used to test clustering based on k-shape and gmm in combination with forecasting.
 * clustering -> clustering_hierarchical and clustering_k_means
     * Notebooks that perform respectively hierarchical and k-means clustering using the optimal parameters found in parameter_selection.
 Results saved to be used in forecasting.
 * forecasting -> forecasting_w_catboos_all_countries